abhisheku1/azure-powershell/src/Resources/Authorization.Autorest/docs/Get-AzRoleEligibilityScheduleInstance.md

 ```

 ### -Scope
-The scope of the role management policy.
+The scope of the role eligibility schedules.

 ```yaml
 Type: System.String